altheacyberservices/haappninapp3s/README.md

 IMPORTANT: We forked this with the sole purpose of studying this page

 Forked originally from  bigmansweetsbakers/haappninapp3s.
-The user bigmansweetsbakers has morer phishing pages in his repo.
+The user bigmansweetsbakers has more phishing pages in his repo.
 Left the original repo name here for documentation purposes as we hope that Github closes bigmansweetsbakers account.

 We also filed an abuse report to Github.
 We suggest you to do the same with the original repo ( bigmansweetsbakers).